-ONLINE APPLICATIONS are being accepted for August 2015 Admission.
+ONLINE APPLICATIONS are being accepted for August 2015 and August 2016 Admission

 The objectives of the Masters of Science Degree Program in nurse anesthesiology are to prepare skilled nurse anesthesia practitioners who will have the ability to participate in both the didactic and practicum components of educational programs; undertake independent study and research; and assume leadership roles in the profession.

 The philosophy of the Center for Nurse Anesthesiology is to develop competent nurse anesthesia professionals who understand their evolving role and recognize their significance in the health care delivery system.
 Certified Registered Nurse Anesthetists (CRNA), who renders nursing anesthesia services, should demonstrate sound professional, moral and ethical standards in practice, and be accountable for the quality of services they provide.
 They must be prepared to assume leadership roles in the profession of nursing and nurse anesthesia, and be knowledgeable about factors that influence their practice.
 Active participation in assessment of the patient who undergoes a surgical procedure, anesthesia management, research, and education provides the perspectives required for contemporary nurse anesthesia practice.

 The Albany Medical College nurse anesthesiology program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) located at 222 South Prospect Avenue, Suite 304, Park Ridge, IL 60068; 847-655-1160 (http://home.coa.us.com/); a specialized accrediting recognized by the U.S. Department of Education, and the Council for Higher Education Accreditation (CHEA).
 The program is registered with the New York State Education Department.